Eurocamp Holiday Guide (2025): Best Parks, Tips & Costs

 For our family, we’ve always found the ultimate best because it’s spacious, and has a dishwasher and a TV – however, we only book this out of season when the price is lower.

 We recently stayed in a comfort XL with an outdoor lounge and I’m not sure we’ll be able to go back to a normal decking again.
+The outdoor lounge mobile homes are perfect at crossing mid-range with luxury, and sometimes I think they are even better than the ultimate’s.

 We also love staying in the very budget-friendly tents.
 Being so close to the outdoors is great fun for our children and we find them very spacious and surprisingly easier to keep tidy.